HebaAhmedAli/Image-Processing-API-Project/README.md

 To build the code and run the tests:
 - npm run test

-To lint the code and fix it:
+To lint the code (with eslint and prettier) and fix it:
 - npm run lint:f

+To run the prettier alone: (added)
+- npm run format

 Endpoint test example that should success: http://localhost:3000/resizing?image=santamonica&width=100&height=100